leeprovoost/go-rest-api-template/README.md

 Note the use of `time.Time` for the dates instead of using a standard `string` type.
 We'll discuss the pain of marshalling and unmarshalling of JSON dates a bit later.

-If you want to prevent a certain struct field to be marshalled/unmarshalled then add `json:"-"`.
+If you want to prevent a certain struct field to be marshalled/unmarshalled then use `json:"-"`.

 ### Operations on our (mock) database